We’re all just passing through – what counts is what we do along the way.

-Local real estate markets are in flux because of the pandemic and other reasons, and people who have lived in the same neighborhood for years are being pushed out by teardowns and skyrocketing rents.
+Local real estate markets are in flux because of the pandemic and lingering affects of the foreclosure crisis.
+Population shifts and limited access to capital - often a holdover from redlining - have led to a decline in housing stock, and people who have lived in the same neighborhood for years are losing their homes.
 Community Land Trusts can help preserve affordable options for all.
 Land Trusts:

 The Albany Community Land Trust (ACLT) is a community-based non-profit organization committed to rebuilding neighborhood housing stock and creating high quality permanently affordable housing in the city of Albany.